coracle-oracles/coracle-oracles.github.io/README.md

 ## Previewing changes

 After rebuilding, you can preview the changes by cding to the repo root and running `python3 -m http.server`.
-Then direct your browser to `localhost:8000`.
+Then direct your browser to `http://localhost:8000`.

+## Deploying

+Just `git push` to github.
+After a minute or so, the changes should be up!